-Safety is central to transporting hazardous materials where they are needed so they can be used to provide the essential benefits people rely on every day — from safe drinking water to abundant food supply.
+Safety is central to the transportation of hazardous materials via railroad tank cars, moving chemicals to where they are needed so they can be used to provide the essential benefits people rely on every day — from safe drinking water to abundant food supply.

-Chemical manufacturers work closely with their transportation partners and regulators to ensure their products are delivered safely to where they are needed to support every day life.
-This includes shipments of hazardous materials that are essential to providing safe drinking water, producing life-saving medical solutions, and ensuring an abundant food supply.
+Chemical manufacturers work closely with their transportation partners and regulators to ensure their products are delivered safely to where they are needed to support everyday life.
+This includes shipping hazardous materials that are essential to providing safe drinking water, producing life-saving medical solutions, and ensuring an abundant food supply.
 They are valuable building blocks used to make the protective gear for the men and women that serve in our military and work in law enforcement.
-These shipments also enable the technology that allows us to drive safer and more fuel-efficient cars, and live in more resilient and energy saving homes.
+These chemical shipments also enable the technology that allows us to drive safer and more fuel-efficient cars, and live in more resilient and energy saving homes.

-In many instances, non-hazardous alternatives do not exist for these materials or the alternatives lack the necessary performance or quality requirements to support the chemistry that makes people’s lives better, healthier, and safer.
+In many instances, non-hazardous alternatives do not exist for these materials or the alternatives lack the necessary performance or quality requirements to support the chemicals that make people’s lives better, healthier, and safer.

 Hazardous materials are manufactured in select locations but are needed almost everywhere.
 Facilities that manufacture hazardous materials may be located far from the farms, businesses and communities that need them.